StevenZiu/news2inbox/readme.md

 Fully configurable news subscribe widget, send headlines from different countries and categories to your mail inbox everyday at the time you appointed.

+Beta version each user account can only subscribe to one country with two categories.

 ### TODO

 #### Backend